StartOS Documentation

 Clearnet

 Services can be exposed to the public internet using a domain name.
-This requires a clearnet gateway — a WireGuard-based tunnel to a server with a public IP and domain.
-StartTunnel is one such gateway, but any WireGuard configuration can be used for outbound traffic.
+This requires a clearnet gateway — a virtual private router running on a VPS with a public IP.
+StartTunnel is a purpose-built VPR for this, but any WireGuard configuration can be used for outbound traffic.

 Gateways